abhishekluv/abhishekluv/README.md

-# .NET Trainer Turned Developer | ASP.NET Core Enthusiast | Open to New Opportunities
+# Self-taught .NET Trainer/Developer | Open to New Opportunities

 ## About Me